totemo/watson/README.md

 To list all files:

     /w file list

+Or alternatively:

+    /w file list *

+If there are multiple pages of files (50 to a page) then you may need to specify a page number:

+    /w file list * 3

 To list all files for players whose names begin with the specified text (case insensitive); the example below would list Notch's edit files, possibly among others: